-The FlowLabel field in IPv6 is designed to provide a means for labeling sequences of packets that belong to the same flow, a concept intended to facilitate packet processing along the path of the flow.
-Our analysis has highlighted significant patterns in the use of FlowLabels across different protocols which have implications for their potential use in covert communications \cite{rfc6437}.
+The Flow Label field in IPv6 is designed to provide a means for labeling sequences of packets that belong to the same flow, a concept intended to facilitate packet processing along the path of the flow.
+Our analysis has highlighted significant patterns in the use of Flow Labels across different protocols which have implications for their potential use in covert communications \cite{rfc6437}.